-Remember you were supposed to make a plan, set a goal, and write down questions.
-"Did you follow that?" or "Did you leave it in the car?"
+Remember you were supposed to make a plan, set a , and write down questions.
+"Did you follow that?" or "Did you leave it on the bus?"

 10. "Did you have time for application and summary?"
 "Why or why not?"

 If the students do not learn how to use their material in their own lives, it is of little value.